Type and duration of courses

 Doctoral Training Programme

-We run a Doctoral Training Programme (DTP) for all research students in their probationary year of study.
-The DTP is made up of two semesters of weekly workshops that have been designed to meet the training needs of research students.
+Our first year Postgraduate Researchers undertake a PGCert in Research Methodology.
+The PGert is made up of two semesters of weekly workshops and seminars that have been designed to meet the training needs of research students.
+The PGCert comprises 60 credits of modules relating to research designs, research philosophies, research methodologies, and presentation skills.

 Find out more about the Doctoral Training programme on our research environment page.